This is a two-year Program starting within the Warriors bridging year program with more focus in the second year on instructor development.

 Duration of Course

-The course will run for approximately ten months from January to October.
+The course will run for approximately nine months from February to October.
 There will also be Mid-Term breaks, and these will be governed by the Warriors Quest dates, public holidays and the availability of suitable course tuition sessions.

 It is stressed that this program will run from the beginning of February through to the end of October.
 There will be times when the students are given a break, but these are linked to course and facilitator availability and will be confirmed at a later stage.